aldamian/django-agenda/README.md

 This is a Python/Django app which provides the functionalities of an Agenda.

-This application was developed during the 10 May- 2 June 2021 individual ASSIST internship.
+This application was developed during the 10 May - 2 June 2021 individual ASSIST internship.

 ## How to install the application